hermanlintvelt/aws-java-serverless/README.md

 ```

 ## 6. Securing the API

+These days we have to keep our doors locked, and the same goes for APIs.
+With *Serverless Framework* we can define the authorisation to be used on the API endpoints.

+See code in `aws-java-roadmaps-api-6` folder.

 TODO: cognito vs api key auth
 TODO: RequestContext in request class to get auth creds